paguerre3/kubeops/README.md

 ---
 # k8s namespaces
-- resources can be organized by namespaces, e.g. services from different business units or teams
+- resources can be organized by namespaces, e.g. services from different business units or kind of resources
 - namespace is a virtual cluster inside of a k8s cluster
 - check namespaces<pre><code>kubectl get namespace
 NAME              STATUS   AGE